legal resources necessary to hold negligent facilities accountable.

 The doctor said, “if someone is all contracted and forces a pillow, then you are opening [the legs] with force.”
 The doctor said that “nothing other than a forced [could cause the patient’s] fracture [and] turning/repositioning would not have caused [the patient’s] fracture.”
 The doctor said that “it is an oblique fracture, [and that] something is pulling [or] someone is trying to separate the knees with force.”

 Do you suspect your loved one shows the signs or symptoms of mistreatment, abuse or neglect while a resident at Meadowbrook Manor – Naperville?
 If so, take quick action now by calling the Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565.
-Our law firm fights aggressively on behalf of Dupage County victims of mistreatment living in long-term facilities including nursing homes in Naperville.
+Our network of attorneys fights aggressively on behalf of Dupage County victims of mistreatment living in long-term facilities including nursing homes in Naperville.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our dedicated lawyers can work on your behalf to file and resolve your claim for compensation against all those that caused your loved one harm, injury, or premature death.
 We accept every case involving nursing home abuse, wrongful death or personal injury through a contingency fee arrangement.
 This agreement postpones making payments to our legal firm until after we have successfully resolved your case through a jury trial award or negotiated settlement.